johnbillion/wp-json-schemas/CONTRIBUTING.md

 * All properties that have a `context` of `view` should be added to the `required` property.
 * Remove the `context`, `required`, and `readonly` properties from each property as these are not valid JSON schema properties.
 * Add `additionalProperties` information to any `object` properties as appropriate.
+* During testing, the root `additionalProperties` property should be set to `true` to ensure all properties are present in the schema, but it should be removed for the final schema so that custom fields added with `register_rest_field()` can be accessed.
 * Cross-reference the properties with those in the `get_item_schema()` method of the controller class.
 There may be properties that are conditionally added.
 Add them to the schema if so.
 * Add the schema to the `REST_API` property in the root `schema.json` using a `$ref` to the schema file.
 * In `tests/mu-plugins/mu-plugin.php` add a new `json-dump` command for the new endpoint